pmario/file-backups/README.md

 ## Restrictions

-Due to incresed security concerns, browser all major vendors limit the directories, where addOns have write access.
+Due to incresed security concerns, all major browser vendors limit the directories, where addOns have write access.
-So this addOn can only write to the users downloads folder eg: `C:\Users\<name>\Downloads`  and its subdirectories.
+So this addOn can only write to the users downloads folder eg: `C:\Users\<name>\Downloads` **and its subdirectories**.

 So you can have the following construction: